Teaching & Learning Through Inquiry

 How will you ensure the classroom is ‘owned’ by the students?
 How will you involve them in creating the learning space?

 Work on nurturing a culture of curiosity.
-Bring in fascinating objects, start a ‘cabinet of curiosity’, institute a quirky ‘question of the day’, share some awe-inspiring youtube clips.
+Bring in fascinating objects, start a ‘cabinet of curiosity’, institute a quirky ‘question of the day’, share some awe-inspiring YouTube clips.
 Commit to sharing your own ‘awe and wonderment’ about the world.
 Be a model of curiosity.

 How will you ensure that curiosity thrives in your classroom?

 Consider ways in which you can re-structure some of your ‘beginning of the year’ events or activities so they are inquiries in themselves.
 For example – instead of planning all the activities that help young children get to know their school…make it an inquiry.
 “How can we learn about our school?”.
 Invite children to suggest WHAT they want to know about the school –and how they could find out!
 The same can be done with getting to know each other.
 Avoid the usual gimmicky activities and set this as an inquiry challenge: How could we find out more about each other?
 What do we want to know?
 How could we gather this information?
 How could we share it?
 Why is it important?
-Have students design their own ‘getting to know you tasks’.
+Have students design their own ‘getting to know your tasks’.
 The class agreement can also be created through a process of inquiry.

 How can you make some of your beginning of the year ‘activities’ more inquiry-based?